Independent Lazy Better-Response Dynamics on Network Games

-Our dynamics are similar to the $\alpha$-synchronous dynamics introduced in the context of cellular automata~\cite{FatesRST06}.
-This latter model encompasses ours as long as the response strategy can be implemented through an automata.
+Our dynamics are similar to the $\alpha$-synchronous dynamics in cellular automata~\cite{FatesRST06}. \ifshort In particular, the case of symmetric coordination game corresponds to majority rule on general graphs~\cite{RouquierRT11} (where each cellular automaton tries to switch to the majority state of its neighbors, and stays put in case of ties).
+The present work can be seen as a first study of $\alpha$-synchronous dynamics on general graphs for the rules that follow from best-response to some potential games with neighbors. \else This latter model encompasses ours as long as the response strategy can be implemented through an automata.
 This is the case for example with symmetric coordination where best-response corresponds to majority rule (where each cellular automaton tries to switch to the majority state of its neighbors).
 However, most of the literature around cellular automata considers a regular lattice topology and do not cover the case of general graphs we consider here.
 A notable exception is the study of minority rule on general graphs~\cite{RouquierRT11} with similar dynamics as ours.
 The present work can be seen as a first study of $\alpha$-synchronous dynamics on general graphs for the rules that follow from best-response to some potential games with neighbors.
-Our results apply in particular to majority and minority rules (where no action is taken in case of equality, i.e, when the two most frequent states are equally represented among neighbors).
+Our results apply in particular to majority and minority rules (where no action is taken in case of equality, i.e, when the two most frequent states are equally represented among neighbors). \fi

-\section{Model (local interaction potential games)}
+\section{Model (Local Interaction Potential Games)}